AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ## The Players are the Most Important Key

 Let’s face it: without the players, you’re just writing your own zombie-fic novel.
-With them, you’re all running and playing an awesome game of ***Cannibal Contagion***.
+With them, you’re all running and playing an awesome game of Cannibal Contagion.
 You *need* them, and in most ways it is not *your* story, but *theirs*.
 As such, you should tailor your session so as to facilitate the maximum amount of fun for them.

 Now, this is *not* to say that you should freely pander to their whims and lofty desires.
 After all, your job is to make the lives of the Survivors as close to a living hell as is within your whims and imagination.
 Your primary purpose is to make them suffer horribly, frequently, and embarrassingly.
 But remember, I said above that you’re supposed to try and make things fun.
 Suffering can be fun, right?

 Wait, did you just say no?
 I’m amazed you even made it this far, with an attitude like that.

 Still here?
 I must’ve misheard you then.
 Excellent!
-Keep reading for some advice on connecting with your players and putting together an awesome game of ***Cannibal Contagion***.
+Keep reading for some advice on connecting with your players and putting together an awesome game of Cannibal Contagion.

 ### Keep to the Same Page

 It is *crucially* important that you make sure you and your players are all on the same page in every regard.
 At the beginning of your session, be it a con game, a living room game, or a pick-up game while waiting in line for the release of a new video game console or some concert tickets, you should take a few moments to let everyone know the kind of elements that will be in this session, so that the players can object or discuss, if necessary.
-For example, if you intend for your game to be gruesome and full of murdered children and zombie rape, then you should most definitely make sure that your fellow gamers in this session are okay with this before you start. ***Cannibal Contagion*** sessions can (and will, and have been) be host to some pretty messed-up ideas and happenings, and knowing the limits of your players is vital to helping them have fun.
+For example, if you intend for your game to be gruesome and full of murdered children and zombie rape, then you should most definitely make sure that your fellow gamers in this session are okay with this before you start.
+Cannibal Contagion sessions can (and will, and have been) be host to some pretty messed-up ideas and happenings, and knowing the limits of your players is vital to helping them have fun.

 But even further beyond the subject of offensive matters, it’s a damn good idea to make sure all the players have signed up to play the same game; matching creative agendas are as requisite as a deck of cards.
 If one player is looking for *Quarantine* while another player wants *Dead Rising*, then you can run into some clashing creative agendas if you just jump right in without a pre-game chat on focus and wants.